 DIVE INTO PRODUCTION’S FUTURE

-makers pop-up is a two day virtual conference on the 9th and 10th of June for the creative community exploring the merger of technology with storytelling.
+makers pop-up was a two day virtual conference on the 9th and 10th of June 2021 for the creative community exploring the merger of technology with storytelling.

 No longer hype, key technology advances from AI to Virtual Production and Cloud are delivering genuine creative and business benefits to production.

-Keynote speakers will talk about how content production processes are being upended, how decades old practices are being reimagined and how new workflows are collapsing traditional boundaries.
+Keynote speakers talked about how content production processes are being upended, how decades old practices are being reimagined and how new workflows are collapsing traditional boundaries.
 See the full programme below.

-makers pop-up will also be a lively digital space to make connections, meet potential partners and share ideas and resources.
+makers pop-up was also be a lively digital space to make connections, meet potential partners and share ideas and resources.

-- Attend an array of programme sessions, featuring leading industry experts
+- An array of programme sessions, featuring leading industry experts

-- Network with peers in the creative screen industries
+- Networking with peers in the creative screen industries

-makers pop-up is free but by invitation only.
-If you would like to register or nominate a colleague for the guest list please email firstname.lastname@example.org.
+makers pop-up was free but by invitation only.
+If you would like to register or nominate a colleague for the guest list please email email@example.com.

 If we are unable to offer places to everyone who applies, priority will be given to content creators who have at least one theatrical or broadcast credit.

-makers pop-up is sponsored by Ready to Shoot Production Service in Portugal.
+makers pop-up was sponsored by Ready to Shoot Production Service in Portugal.